Perkedel/CVR_Stuffings/README.md

 - [DonNomNomVR's AudioLink](https://github.com/DomNomNomVR/cvr-audio-link).
 Space Saving
 - [Unity-Chan!](https://assetstore.unity.com/packages/3d/characters/unity-chan-model-18705).
 Space Saving, common module.
 - [SD Unity-chan Haon Custom](https://assetstore.unity.com/packages/3d/animations/haon-sd-series-bundle-84992).
 Space Saving, common module.
+- [Silent's Shader](https://gitlab.com/s-ilent/SCSS).
+Space Saving, common module.
+  - To install this Shader, **simply clone above repository**.
+It is advised not to download as ZIP file, since updates comes periodically.
+  - From the Silent's Shader repository you've just cloned, Copy the `Assets/Silent's Cel Shading Shader` along its `.meta` file, into here at `DiceGlow/Assets`.
+  - You can overwrite this folder with new version when it comes.
+Let us know if the new version broke something.
+  - To download new version, simple go back to above repository (`cd` to there), and `git pull`.
+Stash any accidental changes you made if it sees unwanted changes.
+Use [GitHub Desktop](https://desktop.github.com) to manage update at least better.
+Use Pull Origin button when the arrow down shows up on that button, and say yes stash if asked.

 <!-- Pls include all free but CCK, to backup! -->
 > Some packages (e.g. `.unitypackage` extracted) are included for ***convenience***.
 > **Pls keep the Steam Audio with ones caught by kjoy** at `ThirdParty/kjoy/SteamAudio.unitypackage`.
 Using version above this will cause entire project hangs to `assembling C# scripts` **forever**.
 > If you got this, simply close the project, remove 2 plugins in `DiceGlow/Assets/Plugins`: `SteamAudio` & `FMOD`, along with their `.meta` files.
 Then reopen this project, and install the correct version shipped by kjoy.
+> **DO NOT TRY TO INSTALL ANY CUSTOM RENDERING PIPELINES!!!** I tried and it broke the entire project (revert back to last backup!), and it's hard to manage compatibilities across multiple custom shaders.
+If you have the fix or better way to make every creation looks astonishing without needing complicated pipelines, let us know.

 ## Quick Tutorials